Looking for the Top Things To Do in New York City?

 Next, head to the southern end of the island and visit the Franklin D. Roosevelt Four Freedoms Park.
 Here you will have a spectacular view of the city skyline as you stroll along the riverside walk.

-The pace here seems slower even though it is home to Cornell Universities NYC campus.
-Enjoy what many native New Yorkers haven’t
+The pace here seems slower even though it is home to the Cornell University NYC campus.
+Enjoy what many native New Yorkers haven't discovered yet.
+It is a new adventure in NYC!

 Facebook Community